Key Points

-(By the way, this event is by no means the largest of mass extinctions: we'll see that one next lecture!
-It was also not the final extinction of the dinosaurs, for as we'll see later in this course Dinosauria is still alive and flying!)
+(By the way, this event is by no means the largest of mass extinctions: we saw that back at the P/Tr!
+It was also not the final extinction of the dinosaurs, as of course Dinosauria (in the form of crown-birds) is still alive and flying!)

 This event goes by many names: